gamorosino/thesis_Template/README.md

 # Thesis Template

-This is a thesis laTeX template example for the doctoral thesis at the Center of Mind/Brain Sicences (CIMeC), Univeristy of Trento.
+This is a thesis LaTeX template example for the doctoral thesis at the Center of Mind/Brain Sicences (CIMeC), Univeristy of Trento.

 This repository was forked and extended from the repository: https://github.com/unitn-drive/thesis.git